galevi7/galevi7-google-photos-date-organizer/README.md

 ## ⚙️ Step 3: Install the required tool (one-time only)

 1. Open the extracted folder
-2. In the address bar at the top of the folder, type `cmd` and press Enter
-   (this opens Command Prompt **in the right place**)
+2. In the address bar at the top of the folder (you can access it by pressing ctrl+L), type `cmd` and press Enter (this opens Command Prompt **in the right place**)

 3. Then paste this and press Enter: